isabellesakelaris/met-museum-collection/README.md

 <h2>"Is Highlight" Collection</h2>
 <ul>
 <li>As of March 10, 2023, there were 2,484 works marked "Is Highlight" in the dataset.</li>
-<li>27.81% of highlighted works were not attrubited to a known artist.</li>
+<li>27.81% of highlighted works were unattrubited to a known artist.</li>
 <li>The artists with the most highlighted works—12 each—were Winslow Homer and John Singer Sargent.</li>
 <li>391 out of 1,692 works with a recorded Artist Nationality were by American artists, which amounts to 23.1% of all highlighted works.</li>
-<li>17.47% of highlighted works belong to The American Wing, but of all the works belonging to the department, only 2.36% of them were considered highlights.</li>
+<li>17.47% of highlighted works belonged to The American Wing, but of all the works belonging to the department, only 2.36% were considered highlights.</li>
 <li>The department with the highest share of highlighted works was The Library, which was made up of 96.41% highlighted works.</li>
 <li>For works with a Classification, most were labeled paintings—262, or 14.64%.
 Only 49, or 2.74% were prints.</li>
 </ul>